zack-dev-cm/project18.io/README.md

 ## Deployment

 The repository includes a GitHub Actions workflow that publishes the site to GitHub Pages on every push to the `main` branch.
+The workflow leverages GitHub's built-in `GITHUB_TOKEN`, so no personal access token is required.